eli64s/readme-ai/docs/README_EX_GITLAB.md

 ## 📍Overview

 Git project xmpp-rs is an open source Rust library providing an API and implementation for the XMPP protocol.
 It offers a full implementation, providing a complete set of features for network communications, messaging, presence, and error reporting.
-Additionally, it also supports a wide variety of XMPP extensions, making it a

 ## 🔮 Feautres